lifonofifosubtropical/spoj/README.md

 # SPOJ problems solved.

-This is just us training in SPOJ :shrug:.
+This is just us training in SPOJ 🤷.